golang/proposal/design/13073-code-of-conduct.md

 These actions are explicitly forbidden in Go spaces:

 * Insulting, demeaning, hateful, or threatening remarks.
-* Discrimination based on age, gender, nationality, physical disability, race, religion, sexuality, or similar personal characteristic.
+* Discrimination based on age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
 * Bullying or systematic harassment.
 * Unwelcome sexual advances.